Peanut rice | Verkadalai sadam

 Freshly crushed pepper

-How to make Peanut rice with step by step pictures
+How to make Peanut rice with step-by-step pictures

 Cook rice and cool